carlos-p-t/billboard-in-focus/README.md

 BillboardLamac was used for two tasks:
 1. **Object detection fine-tuning**:

-* A dedicated subset of BillboardLamac, already formatted in YOLO format, is used to fine-tune the detector after base training.
+* A dedicated [subset](https://huggingface.co/datasets/carlospizarroso/BillboardLamac/tree/main/dataset%20for%20detection) of BillboardLamac, already formatted in YOLO format, is used to fine-tune the detector after base training.
-* This subset requires no additional preprocessing.
+* This subset requires no additional preprocessing and its content can be moved directly to its [respective directory](/data/detection/billboard_lamac/).

 2. **Gaze classification dataset generation:**